Volunteering & Recruitment

 Our volunteers are the lifeblood of Citizens Advice Enfield.
 We simply would not be able to run an effective service without our amazing volunteers.

 We want our volunteers to reflect the diverse community we serve in Enfield.
 We are keen to recruit volunteers from all walks of life and a range of backgrounds, cultures and abilities.

 Our retired volunteers believe it keeps them mentally active and nine in ten unemployed volunteers say it helps them move into employment or education:

 - Adviceline assessor

-If your application is successful, we will explain the next steps where you will be invited to an online activity.
+If your application is successful, we will explain the next steps where you will be invited to attend an assessment and interview.

 Volunteering with Citizens Advice Enfield is a great way to pick up skills, make friends and feel part of an enthusiastic team.
 Last year the Citizens Advice Service helped 2.1 million people with 7.1 million problems.
 As well as being worthwhile, volunteering can also be fantastic fun and hugely rewarding.